Jnyambok/Student_performance_predictor/README.md

   ![image](https://github.com/Jnyambok/end_to_end_azure_ml_project/assets/49593319/9290ecc2-6c65-4a42-8af8-4b5cf0f11f41)

 * **Do not forget to delete your Azure resource after you're done.
 Cloud resources are not cheap!**.
-Navigate to your resource group on the Azure platform and delete it.
+Navigate to your resource group on the Azure homepage and delete it.

   ![image](https://github.com/Jnyambok/end_to_end_azure_ml_project/assets/49593319/42f81626-50cd-4227-9cb5-0bce3881dfc7)